 *Please note: Previous, older versions of CFNEM grant applications will no longer be accepted.

-- Your organization must provide benefits to those within the geographic area of Crawford, Ogemaw, or Oscoda County.
+- Your organization must provide benefits to those within the geographic area of Alcona, Alpena, Montmorency, or Presque Isle County.

 - No grants are made to individuals.

 - Grants are made for future projects only.
 No funding will be given for projects completed before final board approval.
 Board approval is usually within six (6) weeks of the grant deadline.
 Grants are not made for routine operating needs or budget deficits.

 - Proposals seeking "seed money" for projects that are new, dynamic and that show funding support from additional organizations are given stronger consideration.

 - The Community Foundation discourages repeated applications for sustained funding of programs.